Optimal Stochastic Strongly Convex Optimization with a Logarithmic Number of Projections: EPOCH-PROJECTION SGD ALGORITHM

-In this subsection, we propose a proximal extension of Epro-SGD that can yield substantial improvements in practice by exploiting the structure of the objective function.
-Assume the objective function is a composite of two components $f(\x) = \widehat f(\x) + g(\x)$, where $g(\x)$ is a relatively simple function (e.g., $\ell^2$ norm square and $\ell_1$ norm).
-Previously, the GD method has been extended to its proximal variant~\citep{RePEc:cor:louvco:2007076,DBLP:conf/nips/DuchiS09,DBLP:conf/colt/DuchiSST10} to utilize the structure of the objective function.
-The update of the proximal SGD method is given by the proximal projection:
+We propose a proximal extension of Epro-SGD, by exploiting the structure of the objective function.
+Let the objective function in Eq.~(\ref{eqn:obj0}) be a sum of two components where $g(\x)$ is a relatively simple function, for example a squared $\ell_2$-norm or $\ell_1$-norm, such that the involved proximal mapping

-The advantage of the proximal SGD is that it can guarantee the intermediate solution is sparse if $g(\x)$ is a sparse regularizer and it usually yields better convergence than SGD.
-However, solving the proximal projection involves much work when $\D$ is complex (e.g., a polyhedron or a PSD cone), though the proximal projection in~(\ref{eqn:prix}) enjoys a closed form solution for very simple domains $\D$ (e.g., $\R^d$, a bounded ball $\B$) and simple regularizers $g(\x)$ (e.g., $\ell_2$ norm square and $\ell_1$ norm).
-As a side effect, the updating scheme of Epro-SGD provides a natural solution toward the problem.
-In order to have sparse intermediate solutions, we propose to use the following update in place of step 6 and step 7 in Algorithm~\ref{alg:1}: